dev-nyro/atenex-services/ingest-service/full_codebase.md

 TIMEOUT_SECONDS = 600 # 10 minutes, adjust as needed

 # --- Milvus Initialization ---
-# Wrap synchronous Haystack init in a function for run_in_executor
 def _initialize_milvus_store() -> MilvusDocumentStore:
     """
     Synchronously initializes and returns a MilvusDocumentStore instance.